NOAA-OWP/inundation-mapping/README.md

 Flood inundation mapping software configured to work with the U.S. National Water Model operated and maintained by the National Oceanic and Atmospheric Administration (NOAA) National Water Center (NWC).

-This software uses the Height Above Nearest Drainage (HAND) method to generate Relative Elevation Models (REMs), Synthetic Rating Curves (SRCs), and catchment grids, which together are used to produce flood inundation maps (FIMs).
-This repository also includes functionality to generate FIMs and tests to evaluate FIM prediction skill.
+This software uses the Height Above Nearest Drainage (HAND) method to generate Relative Elevation Models (REMs), Synthetic Rating Curves (SRCs), and catchment grids.
+This repository also includes functionality to generate flood inundation maps (FIMs) and evaluate FIM accuracy.

 ## Dependencies